TanStack/react-charts/docs/src/pages/docs/api.md

 )
 ```

 The individual datums in a series' `data` array can be anything you want!
-Just remember that most of the types for React Query will require you to pass the type of your `Datum`s as the first generic type to work correctly.
+Just remember that most of the types for React Charts will require you to pass the type of your `Datum`s as the first generic type to work correctly.

 ## Axes